wharfkit/website/src/lib/docs/Antelope/Struct.md

 ## Using Structs

-Once a `Struct` class is defined, they can be used to define the data within an [Action](#) without needing the ABI.
+Once a `Struct` class is defined, they can be used to easily create encodable data within an [Action](#) without needing the ABI.
 Utilizing the definitions from the section above, a token `transfer` action can be written as:

 ```ts
 const data = Transfer.from({